spinnaker/spinnaker.github.io/setup/ci/gcb.md

     hal deploy apply
 ```

-## Configure Your Pipeline Trigger
+## Configure your pipeline trigger

 1. In your Pipeline configuration, click the **Configuration** stage on the far left of the pipeline diagram.